 An ad server simply sits between the user and your ad inventory and serves the “best” ad for each impression based on the rules that you give it.
 A simple example would be if you wanted to serve AdSense to most of your users, but a different network to users in a particular country.
 Once ad server tags are in place, you can set rules easily from the dashboard without editing code.

 What ad servers are not

 Ad servers need ads to serve, they do not pay you for impressions directly.
 That means you can use Google Ad Manager with AdSense, but it doesn’t replace AdSense unless you are planning to sell all your ad inventory elsewhere.

 The most common reason to use an ad server is to serve ads from multiple sources.
 If you work with more than one network, or if you sell some advertising directly, an Ad Server gives you an efficient way to manage that inventory and maximise your yield (the total amount you earn across all sources).

 There are other reason though.
 You can also use an ad server to manage your house advertising and direct people to more profitable parts of your website in smarter ways.
-We work with a number of sites using DFP to determine when not to serve ads as part of their policy compliance efforts.
+We work with a number of sites using Google Ad Manager to determine when not to serve ads as part of their policy compliance efforts.

-DFP Small Business is one of a small number of great, free ad servers available.
-Unlike its rivals, DFP has a trick up its sleeve that offers a big advantage to AdSense publishers.
-DFP is an integral part of the Google Advertising eco-system and works in unison with both AdSense.
+Google Ad Manager is one of a small number of great, free ad servers available.
+Unlike its rivals, Google Ad Manager has a trick up its sleeve that offers a big advantage to AdSense publishers.
+Google Ad Manager is an integral part of the Google Advertising eco-system and works in unison with AdSense.
 That unison includes having access to the results of the real-time auction that happens for every AdSense advert that you serve.

 Should I use it?

-Just adding DFP to an all AdSense set up will, by itself, probably not bring any benefit.
+Just adding Google Ad Manager to an all AdSense set up will, by itself, probably not bring any benefit.
 If, however, you can answer “yes” to any of the following then it is probably worth looking at more closely:

 - Do you sell any advertising directly?